Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Here’s Butler’s brief description of the critically important documents and what they mean to you:

 If your provider is awaiting the delivery of your aircraft, it’ll want you to put up a deposit to hold your share.
-This document should identify the specific aircraft in which you’re buying the share, guarantee that the pricing won’t change and include a firm delivery date.
+This document should identify the specific aircraft in which you’re buying the share, guarantee that the pricing won’t change, and include a firm delivery date.
 Most importantly, make sure you understand how and when your deposit becomes nonrefundable.

 This document governs the relationship among all fractional owners in the program.
-Essentially, each owner agrees to share his plane with every other owner, thus enabling the provider to utilize the entire fleet to service all the owners.
+Essentially, each owner agrees to share their plane with every other owner, thus enabling the provider to utilize the entire fleet to service all the owners.
 This arrangement is a common feature of all fractional programs; so much so that you may rarely, if ever, actually fly on the aircraft in which you own a share.

-But more importantly, the Management Agreement tells you when you can fly, how many hours you can fly and what costs you’ll incur when you fly.
+But more importantly, the Management Agreement tells you when you can fly, how many hours you can fly, and what costs you’ll incur when you fly.

 Butler says, “These documents, and not that beautiful brochure, will govern your rights and obligations.
 The contracts may look simple, but if you don’t read and negotiate them carefully, you may make a million-dollar mistake.”